-Figure 1: The processes (left) and coordinate frames (right) entailed in reaching for an object.
+FIG. 1 The processes (left) and coordinate frames (right) entailed in reaching for an object.

-These processes are typically embedded in a behavioral context.
-For instance, a reaching movement may be part of a sequence of motor acts (Herbort & Butz, 2009) aimed at a behavioral goal, say preparing a cup of coffee.
-Each individual motor act may be driven by a desired outcome (Kunde et al., 2004) that is critical to the next motor act.
+(Kunde et al., 2004) that is critical to the next motor act.
 While the style of neural theory we will outline here is beginning to address such issues (Aerdker et al., 2022; Tekülve et al., 2019), we will not further review those ideas in this chapter.

-At first brush, Figure 1 suggests that the processes are sequentially organized from perception through cognition to motor control.
+At first brush, Fig. 1 suggests that the processes are sequentially organized from perception through cognition to motor control.
 We will argue that this classical conception of forward information processing is not a good approximation, however.
 Instead, the processes are tightly integrated.
 They are coordinated so that each is engaged at just the right time relative to the state of another process.
-This may require anticipation as neural processes need a headstart to accommodate delays before their physical consequences may be sensed.
+This may require anticipation as neural processes need a head start to accommodate delays before their physical consequences may be sensed.
 The processes may also be continuously coupled to each other.
-Even after a movement has been initiated, for instance, it continues to be updatable at any time to accommodate changes in object pose or location (Prablanc & Martin, 1992; Prablanc et al., 2003).
+Even after a movement has been initiated, for instance, it continues to be updatable at any time to accommodate changes in object pose or location (Prablanc et al., 2003; Prablanc & Martin, 1992).
 The processes unfold in closed loops (Weiler et al., 2019), so that an ongoing movement may modulate movement generation.